New & Used Kia Cadenza: In Depth

 GET A FREE PRICE QUOTE

 The Cadenza is the biggest sedan within the Kia lineup and it sits above the mid-sized Optima.
-Based only on the Cadenza’s available features, it qualifies as a luxury sedan, which has moved the brand up-market from its conventional consumer car heritage.
-It competes with the Ford Taurus, Toyota Avalon, Hyundai Azera, Acura TL, and the Nissan Maxima.
+Based only on the Cadenza’s available features, it qualifies as a luxury sedan, which has moved the brand up-market from its typical consumer car background.
+It competes with the Nissan Maxima, Acura TL, Hyundai Azera, Toyota Avalon, and the Ford Taurus.

 After a few years without an entry in this class (and in the top spot of the lineup formerly occupied by the Amanti), the Cadenza has been introduced for the 2014 model year.
 With prices ranging up to about $42k, it's the most expensive vehicle in Kia's current lineup.